fgaudenzi/TBprototypeInstallatio/README.md

 This repositories hosts CMs to be used on the the prototype availabe as explained in D3.3 Annex.

-TestManager and TestAgent are available as VMs on the UMIL repository.
+TestManager and TestAgent are available as VMs on the UMIL ftp repository.
 Follow the guide on the annex to make them run.

 Once the whole system is up and running is possible to use the CMs here available, to see how advance certification process are managed and executed.